azalea-rs/azalea/azalea/README.md

 ## Deadlocks

 If your code is simply hanging, it might be a deadlock.
-Copy the deadlock block in [`azalea/examples/testbot.rs`](https://github.com/azalea-rs/azalea/blob/main/azalea/examples/testbot/main.rs) to the beginning of your code and it'll print a long backtrace if a deadlock is detected.
+Enable `parking_lot`'s `deadlock_detection` feature and copy the deadlock block in [`azalea/examples/testbot.rs`](https://github.com/azalea-rs/azalea/blob/main/azalea/examples/testbot/main.rs) to the beginning of your code and it'll print a long backtrace if a deadlock is detected.

 ## Backtraces